funilrys/pornhosts/.github/ISSUE_TEMPLATE/adult.md

 ---
 name: Adult Porno NSFW
 about: I would like to contribute with the following domain to the hosts file
-title: 'Type only domain here'
+title: ':underage:: Type only domain here'
 labels: NSFW Adult Material
 assignees: Spirillen